 1. It Is Never About You

 From the food that you order to the places that you visit when you are together, it is only about them and their choices.
-If you feel like you never have a say in what you do when you spend time with them, you might be in a one-sided effort friendship.
+If you feel like you never have a say in what you do when you spend time with them, you might be in a one-sided bond or one-sided affection.

 2. You Are Always The First To Contact Them

 You often find yourself starting a conversation with them with a simple “Hi!” over text or a “Hey!
 Are you free to talk?” over a call.
 If their replies are slow and your calls go unanswered most of the time, you are bound to feel like you are the only one putting in the effort.
 Notice if the conversations die down if you do not keep them going with additional topics.
 If so, it is a sign of a one-sided connection.